 Tadas Leončikas is a senior research manager in the Social Policies unit at Eurofound.
 His main responsibilities relate to management of the European Quality of Life Survey (EQLS) and development of Eurofound survey research.
-Since joining Eurofound in 2010, he has worked on various topics including survey methods, quality of life, trust, social mobility, social inclusion and housing inadequacies.
+Since joining Eurofound in 2010, he has worked on survey methods, quality of life, trust, social mobility, social inclusion and measuring quality of public services.
 Previously, he headed up the Institute for Ethnic Studies in Lithuania and worked on minority surveys.
 As a researcher, he has previously collaborated with the European Union Agency for Fundamental Rights, the United Nations Development Programme and the International Organization for Migration.
 He has a PhD in Sociology.

 Hans Dubois is a research manager in the Social Policies unit at Eurofound.
-His research topics include household over-indebtedness, access to healthcare, non-take-up of social benefits, flexible retirement schemes, and quality of life in the local area.
-Prior to joining Eurofound, he was Assistant Professor at Kozminski University in Warsaw.
-He completed a PhD in Business Administration and Management at Bocconi University in Milan with a research stay at the International Centre for Policy Studies in Kiev, after working as Research Officer at the European Observatory on Health Systems and Policies in Madrid.
-He studied Economics and Medical Biology at the University of Amsterdam, with semesters at Harvard University and Universidad de Salamanca.
+His research areas include household over-indebtedness, healthcare, long-term care, social benefits, retirement and quality of the local area.
+Before joining Eurofound, he was an assistant professor at Kozminski University in Warsaw.
+He completed a PhD in Business Administration and Management at Bocconi University in Milan with a research stay at the International Centre for Policy Studies in Kiev.
+His dissertation was on 'Decentralisation in public administration'.
+Prior to this, Hans was a research officer at the European Observatory on Health Systems and Policies in Madrid.
+He studied both Economics and Medical Biology at the University of Amsterdam, with semesters at Harvard University and Universidad de Salamanca.

 Eszter Sandor is a research manager in the Social Policies unit at Eurofound.
-She primarily works on the preparation and management of the European Quality of Life Survey and is responsible for the quality of the dataset.
-Apart from working on the survey, her research focus is on quality of life, including subjective well-being, families, work–life balance and the effects of poverty.
+She has expertise in survey methodology and statistical analysis, has worked on the preparation and management of the European Quality of Life Survey and most recently the Living, working and COVID-19 e-survey, and is responsible for dataset quality.
+Her research areas are youth well-being and quality of life in households and families, including subjective well-being, work–life balance and living conditions.
 She has previously worked as an economic consultant in Scotland focusing on economic impact assessments, evaluations and input–output analysis.
-She completed a Master's Degree in Economics and International relations at the Corvinus University of Budapest.
+She has a Master's degree in Economics and International Relations from the Corvinus University of Budapest.